 The base station has an ordinary range of 500 feet, a waterproof help button, and an automated weekly tester.
 Also, bathroom and hallway buttons can be added for additional access for $2.49 per month.
 The cost of the basic service, before the extras, is $25.95 per month, if paid annually.

 A range of medical alert plans to suit a variety of needs

-OneCall Medical Alert features a family of products to suit different needs and price points.
-Their starter system is landline based, and uses a simple push button on a watch band to a base station, and starts at $24.95 (£19) /month.
+One Call Alert offers a family of products to suit different needs and price points.
+The starter system is landline based, and uses a simple push button on a watch band to a base station, and starts at $24.95 per month.

-All plans feature US based trained professionals, and there is an option to have a previously created action plan to notify first responders, family and friends should an incident occur.
-OneCall Medical Alert also has a A+ rating from the Better Business Bureau.
+All plans feature US-based trained professionals, and there is an option to have a previously created action plan to notify first responders, family and friends, should an incident occur.
+One Call Alert also has a A+ rating from the Better Business Bureau.

 Good speakerphone and custom basestation

 MobileHelp develops some of the most popular medical alert systems, of their MobileHelp Duo offering is a good mid-range service compared to the rest of the market.

 The system comes with a base station, which is made by MobileHelp themselves rather than a third party, and this comes with a mobile help button to call for assistance if needed.
 The base station runs on a celullar network rather than a landline, which offers the advantage of still being on even in the event of a power failure.